viniciosanacleto/Porto/README.md

 ### Testability

-Writting testable code is high priority for Porto.
-Following the principles as advised will ensure you have easily testable code.
+Porto supports and encourage writting functional and unit tests.
+It's struture helps writting tests, and easily know what each test is testing.
+Porto come with tests folders at the root of each Container mainly for unit tests, and a functional tests folders in each UI folder, to test each UI separately.

-Porto includes Unit tests folders at the root of the Container.
-And also includes functional tests folders in each UI folder.
+Following the principles as advised will ensure you have easily testable code, for each peive of code without extra effort.

 ### Search-ability